awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control checks if ECS containers are limited to read\-only access to mounted root filesystems\.
-This control fails if the `ReadonlyRootFilesystem` parameter in the container definition of ECS task definitions is set to `false`\.
+This control checks if Amazon ECS containers are limited to read\-only access to mounted root filesystems\.
+This control fails if the `ReadonlyRootFilesystem` parameter in the container definition of Amazon ECS task definitions is set to `false`\.
+This control only evaluates the latest active revision of an Amazon ECS task definition\.

 Enabling this option reduces security attack vectors since the container instance’s filesystem cannot be tampered with or written to unless it has explicit read\-write permissions on its filesystem folder and directories\.
 This control also adheres to the principle of least privilege\.